GuruFront/products_catalog_frontend/README.md

 ## Before you start
-Make sure you are familiar with the **"Simple modular"** approach to develop this app.
+Make sure you are familiar with the **"Simple modular"** approach to develop this app. <br>
-Some info about you can find here [frontend-architectures-simple-modular-approach](https://javascript.plainenglish.io/frontend-architectures-simple-modular-approach-7f3b3efe0ecd)
+Some info about you can find here [frontend-architectures-simple-modular-approach](https://javascript.plainenglish.io/frontend-architectures-simple-modular-approach-7f3b3efe0ecd).<br>
 Backend you can find here https://github.com/GuruFront/products_catalog_backend.

 ## Install dependencies